monix/monix.io/_tut/docs/3x/reactive/observable.md

 // 4: O completed
 ```

-### Limiting a rate of elements
+### Limiting the rate of emission of elements

-The following subsection covers some of the operators that can help with limiting a rate and/or filtering incoming events.
+The following subsection covers some of the operators that can help with limiting the rate and/or filtering of incoming events.
-As usual, there are more in the API and if you're missing something familiar from ReactiveX then it is most likely an easy addition
-so do not hesitate to open an issue.
+As usual, there is more information in the API and if you're missing something familiar from ReactiveX then it is most likely an easy addition - so do not hesitate to open an issue.

 #### throttle

-The purpose of `throttle(period, n)` is to control a rate of events emitted downstream.
+The purpose of `throttle(period, n)` is to control the rate of events emitted downstream.
 The operator will buffer incoming events up to `n` and emit them each `period` as individual elements.
-Once internal buffer is filled, it will back-pressure an upstream.
+Once the internal buffer is filled, it will back-pressure the upstream.

 ```tut:silent
 // Emits 1 element per 1 second
 Observable.fromIterable(0 to 10).throttle(1.second, 1)
 ```

-Important difference from other throttling operators is that `throttle` does not skip any elements.
+An important difference from the other throttling operators is that `throttle` does not skip any elements.

 #### throttleFirst

-`Observable#throttleFirst(interval)` emits only the first item emitted by source in specified intervals.
+`Observable#throttleFirst(interval)` emits only the first item from the source in specified intervals.
 Other elements will be dropped.
 The most classic use case of this operator is to avoid multiple clicks on the same button
-in user facing features.
+in user-facing features.

 ```tut:silent
 val stream = {